Winfred Rembert

 Winfred Rembert (November 22, 1945 – March 31, 2021) was an African-American artist who used hand-tools and shoe dye on leather canvases.

 Personal life

 Winfred Rembert was born on November 22, 1945, in Cuthbert, Randolph County, Georgia.
 Raised by his great-aunt, he worked in the cotton fields, making as little as 20 cents per day.
 His laboring caused him to miss school two days a week and he could not read or write until high school.
 With rising racial tensions in his neighborhood, he cut school at the age of 16.

-In 1974, Rembert married to Patsy Rembert, a young woman he had met while he was serving time on a chain gang.
+In 1974, Rembert married Patsy Rembert, a young woman he had met while he was serving time on a chain gang.
 They married upon his release.
 Their first child was Winfred Rembert, Jr. followed by seven more children.
 Rembert died on March 31, 2021, at the age of 75, at his home in New Haven, Connecticut.
 In his New York Times obituary, Katharine Q. Seelye described Rembert as turning "painful memories into art."